wsrn829/ThriveTogetherRefactor/journals/Sarina_wu.md

 ## 07/27/2023

 Had our project presented to the instructor (Zach) today.
 Made changes and fixed all bugs according to his feedback (with protected endpoints being a crucial part among others), which was awesome!!
 A huge relief.

+---

+## 03/07/2024

+I plan to deploy and refactor this app and the below is what I did today.

+- Deployed frontend on Netlify.
+- Set up SQLAlchemy and refactor database schema.
+- Prepare for deploying backend on Heroku.

+### SQLAlchemy and FastAPI's Pydantic work well together to build robust and efficient APIs.

+- SQLAlchemy: SQLAlchemy is a SQL toolkit and Object-Relational Mapping (ORM) system for Python.
+It provides a full suite of well-known enterprise-level persistence patterns, designed for efficient and high-performing database access.

+- Pydantic: Pydantic is a data validation library that uses Python type annotations to validate that data structures (like JSON) match the expected format.
+It's integrated with FastAPI to provide data validation, serialization, and documentation for your API endpoints.

+### Example

+- We define a SQLAlchemy model User and a Pydantic model UserBase.
+- When we create a new user in the create_user route, FastAPI uses Pydantic to validate the request data, and SQLAlchemy to save it to the database.

+However, it's important to note that Base.metadata.create_all(engine) will only create tables that don't already exist.
+If a table already exists in your database with the same name as one of your models, create_all will not modify it.
+If you need to modify an existing table (for example, to add a new column), you'll need to use a database migration tool like Alembic.